mikey-wotton/mikey-wotton.github.io/_posts/policy/2022-01-09-toolbox-sh.md

   - Privacy Policy
 ---

-The Unofficial Sun Haven Guide collects analytics data, such as when a certain screen is opened or if the app crashes.
+The Fan made Sun Haven Guide collects analytics data, such as when a certain screen is opened or if the app crashes.
 All of this data is anonymous and does not contain any personal information.

 <b>In short, we do not collect information about you. </b>